ferrous-systems/why-ferrocene/src/support.md

 * There are no backports to old stable releases
 * We pick a *rolling* release, *stabilise* it, and support it for 2 years
   * We give subscribers bug-fix releases as we fix bugs
-* After 2 years you go into Extended Support
+* After 2 years it goes into Extended Support
   * We tell subscribers about issues and give possible workarounds

 ## Roadmap